Jurassic World: Fallen Kingdom: Writing

 In his initial film treatment, Trevorrow had included story elements that Marshall and Crowley considered excessive for a single film.
 The producers felt it was important to include details about Owen and Claire's lives after the events of Jurassic World.
 Although the original ending was the same as the final film, Trevorrow had wanted to include more details about the integration of dinosaurs into the world.
 He chose to remove them to keep the story focused.
 The script's structure, Trevorrow said, was inspired by Spielberg's 2015 film Bridge of Spies, in which two seemingly unrelated stories "collide in the middle, and move on together".
 Trevorrow was also inspired by the 1975 film Three Days of the Condor: "It's one of those places where you think you know what the score is, and then everything changes, and then suddenly you don't know who to trust".

 The film includes ideas previously featured in a rejected 2004 draft for Jurassic Park IV (later Jurassic World), presented in the same structure: a return to Isla Nublar followed by a second half set in a large Gothic building on the mainland.
 The idea of selling weaponized dinosaurs was also in the rejected draft, which Trevorrow had read while writing the first Jurassic World film.
-The idea of weaponized dinosaurs came from Spielberg.
-Having directed Jurassic World, Trevorrow was familiar with how animatronics worked and wrote scenes for the sequel that would allow for their use.
-For example, animatronics are incapable of certain actions such as running.
+The concept of weaponized dinosaurs came from Spielberg.
+Because of criticism of the death of Zara in the previous film, Trevorrow said for Jurassic World: Fallen Kingdom: "We made sure that every death was earned.
+Everybody deserves their death in this movie, a lesson learned.
+In 2018 everyone earns it.
+Horrible people".

 Regarding the idea of human cloning, Trevorrow said that "we're so much closer to cloning humans than we are to cloning dinosaurs.
 It felt like far less of a leap to me than dinosaurs do. [...]
 To have a character who has such deep love and has felt such loss and the inability to go on, I think is something we all feel.
 So the idea that you might be able to bring someone back in that way is emotionally grounded in a very universal idea".
 Trevorrow also said he was interested in "the larger impact" of genetic power, including its emotional impact and its potential human impact.
 He added, "we knew that we didn't want to continue to make movies about the dangers of messing with science.
 We want to tell a story about where we are now, which is that we have messed with science, we have fundamentally altered our world and now we're dealing with the consequences".
-Trevorrow was nervous about how audiences would react to the story's human cloning aspect, an idea supported by Spielberg, who was excited about the questions that such an idea could raise in the film's sequel.
-Because of criticism of the death of Zara in the previous film, Trevorrow said for Jurassic World: Fallen Kingdom: "We made sure that every death was earned.
-Everybody deserves their death in this movie, a lesson learned.
-In 2018 everyone earns it.
-Horrible people".
+Trevorrow was nervous about how audiences would react to the story's human cloning aspect, an idea supported by Spielberg, who was excited about the questions it could raise in the film's sequel.